jtessler/studio-multiplayer-game/README.md

   1. `session.useSessionTitle()`: Use-effect that provides the session title, e.g., "Chatroom"

+**Note: you should only call `new Session(props)` from the top-level component.** Any sub-component will not have the `props` values that `Session` expects and, by design, we suggest limiting Firebase data management to one component.
+Pass session data and update callback functions to sub-components instead.

 All of the above functions are accessing the [Firebase Database][firebase-db] path `/session-metadata/<session-id>`.
 This is the database shared with all users playing the current game session.
 You can explore this data using the